paazmaya/grunt-yaml-validator/README.md

 npm install grunt-yaml-validator --save-dev
 ```

-Once the plugin has been installed, it may be enabled inside your Gruntfile with this line of JavaScript:
+Once the plugin has been installed, it may be enabled inside your
+`Gruntfile.js` with this line of JavaScript:

 ```js
 grunt.loadNpmTasks('grunt-yaml-validator');
 ```

+In case you are using an automated loader, such as [`jit-grunt`](https://github.com/shootaroo/jit-grunt),
+the above is not needed.

 ## The "yaml_validator" task

+Please note that this project is a [multi task plugin](http://gruntjs.com/creating-tasks#multi-tasks),
+so pay special attention for configuring it.

 ### Overview

 In your project's Gruntfile, add a section named `yaml_validator` to the data object passed into `grunt.initConfig()`.

 ```js